jorenberg/legal/docs/scla/README.md

 # Sequømics Contributor License Agreement
 To begin contributing to Sequømics's open source projects, you and/or your employer will need to agree to a Contributor License Agreement.

+### The Sequømics CLA tells us that:
+1. The code I'm contributing is mine, and I have the right to license it.
+2. I'm granting you a license to distribute said code under the terms of this agreement.